Rules for the Submission of Theses for Research Degrees - 2021/22

 For all candidates

-(8) A candidate shall initially submit a thesis electronically in a format that can easily be printed if necessary and (where required) in a secure soft binding sufficiently durable for the assessment process.
-No Pass List will be issued after successful assessment until the thesis has been resubmitted in the form outlined in rules (1) to (5) above and the candidate has confirmed that no changes, other than any required by the examiners, have been made to any part of the thesis from that previously assessed.
-The Pass List will not be issued until both the print version (where required) and electronic version of the thesis have been deposited with the University.
+(8) No Pass List will be issued after successful assessment until the thesis has been resubmitted in the form outlined in rules (1) to (5) above and the candidate has confirmed that no changes, other than any required by the examiners, have been made to any part of the thesis from that previously assessed.
+The Pass List will not be issued until the electronic version of the thesis has been deposited with the University.

-(9) Whether soft-bound, hard-bound or in electronic format, all submitted research degree theses must be prepared in accordance with the instructions set out in the 'Research Degrees Policy Document 3: Submission, Presentation, Consultation and Borrowing of Theses on the 'Regulations' page of the PGR Service My UEA pages.
+(9) All submitted research degree theses must be prepared in accordance with the instructions set out in the 'Research Degrees Policy Document 3: Submission, Presentation, Consultation and Borrowing of Theses on the 'Regulations' page of the PGR Service My UEA pages.